shannellassem/3-column-preview-card.github.io/README.md

 ### What I learned

-Flex when it came to the desktop version really made things easy for me.
+Flex was super helpful when it came to the desktop version.
+It really made things easier for me.
 With minor adjustments, everything was contained the way I wanted.
-It was only a matter of moving the whole thing to the center.
+It was only a matter of moving the whole container to the center.

 ```scss
 ```.container {